ferencek/cms-MyAnalysis-MyAnalyzer/doc/README.txt

    cmsRun myAnalyzerExample_cfg.py

    NOTE: If you end up having multiple versions of the analysis code, you will presumably also
-         have multiple versions of the cut file and the Python configuration file
+         have multiple versions of the cut file

          cutFile_ver1.txt
-         myAnalyzer_cfg_ver1.py
          cutFile_ver2.txt
-         myAnalyzer_cfg_ver2.py
          cutFile_ver3.txt
-         myAnalyzer_cfg_ver3.py
          ...

-         You can then create symbolic links to the version of the cut file and the Python configuration file
+         You can then create symbolic links to the version of the cut file you would like to be used:

          ln -sf /...fullPath.../cutFile_ver1.txt  cutFile.txt
-         ln -sf /...fullPath.../myAnalyzer_cfg_ver1.txt  myAnalyzer_cfg.py

-         and use those to run your analysis code.

 More details: